madeofpendletonwool/AlarmClock/README.md

  - [ ] Custom Pi image that can be deployed using an img file
  - [ ] Easy setup with package management
  - [x] Check is values are populated (This will prevent crashing)
- - [ ] Load window while voice is telling time
+ - [ ] Scale Clock interface depending on how big the screen it's created on is.

 ## Platform Availability